Cycling74/min-api/doc/GuideToAudio.md

 For `sample_operator<>` classes, the function call operator will take N `sample` arguments as input and return either a `sample` or a container `samples<>` as output.

-The **min.dcblocker~** example processes a single input and produces a single output.
+The **filter.dcblocker~** example processes a single input and produces a single output.

 ```c++
 sample operator()(sample x) {